 4. Respect work-life boundaries

 The reality of the work from home movement is that there’s often more than one person in each household working remotely.
 Think of the difficulties faced by two people with twice the video calls, twice the emails and twice the scheduling woes, plus balancing home life including kids, pets, family time, appointments and more.

 Try to limit the number of spontaneous calls.
 Instead, schedule meetings far enough in advance that participants can adjust the rest of their day as needed.
 Respect hard stops instead of going over time on calls and stick to calls and videoconferencing within the normal workday.

 5. Schedule regular check-ins

-6. Take time to disconnect
+6. Model appropriate ways to disconnect

 Employees working remotely during the pandemic reported that they logged three more hours of work per day, or 15 extra hours per week.
 It’s like gaining another part-time job.
 Some of the extra time that remote workers spend working could be due to new demands from their employers.
 But it’s just as likely that it’s because they have trouble disconnecting from work, since they’re always “in the office.”